chevalierc/oracleHelper-for-node/README.md

 Not fully tested at the moment.

+Population() function requires column names to be 26 charachters at most.
+No table name can have the same last 2 charachters and length

 ###Install:

 Requires [oracledb official node driver](https://github.com/oracle/node-oracledb) that isn't the easiest to install.
 Have fun.